NwaforChukwuebuka/affliate-system/README.md

 2. Review Docker and n8n logs
 3. Verify all credentials and configurations
 4. Test individual workflow components
+5. Check OpenRouter API status and usage limits
+6. Review Mistral API documentation for latest updates

 ## 📄 License

 This project is created for assessment purposes.
-Please review and comply with all applicable terms of service for external APIs and services used.
+Please review and comply with all applicable terms of service for external APIs and services used, including OpenRouter and Mistral AI usage policies.